f-droid/fdroid-website/_docs/How_to_Help.md

 ### Help with development

-There are three git repositories hosted at Gitlab, as follows:
+There are three git repositories hosted at GitLab, as follows:

 -   Android client application -
     <https://gitlab.com/fdroid/fdroidclient>